beastcarp1/beastcarp1/docs/README.md

 I am an IT student with a concentration in Cybersecurity.
 I enjoy learning about digital forensics, networking, and web development.

-* 🌍  I'm based in Hoover, AL
+* 🌍  I'm based in Bessemer, AL
 * 🧠  I'm currently taking Digital Forensics and Human-Computer Interaction
 * 🎓 I have passed my classes in Front-end Web Development, Database, Network, Python, and a Security+ prep class.